collective-soundworks/collective-soundworks.github.io/docs/guide/getting-started.md

 globals.onUpdate(updates => {
   if (updates.trigger === true) {
-    $layout.style.backgroundColor = 'white';
+    $container.style.backgroundColor = 'white';
     setTimeout(() => {
-      $layout.style.backgroundColor = 'black';
+      $container.style.backgroundColor = 'black';
     }, 50);
   }
 });
 ```

-Here, whenever the `trigger` parameter of the `globals` shared state is set to `true`, we pass the background of the screen to white and put it back to black after 50ms.
+Here, whenever the `trigger` parameter of the `globals` shared state is set to `true`, we pass the background of the screen to `'white'` and put it back to `'black'` after 50ms.

-To see the shared state in action (more precisely why we call it "shared"), let's emulate several clients in our browser window.
+To see the shared state in action (and understand more precisely why we keep calling it a "_shared state_"), let's emulate several parallel clients in our browser window.
 To that end, open [http://127.0.0.1:8000?emulate=8](http://127.0.0.1:8000?emulate=8) (note the `?emulate=8` at the end of the URL).

 ![emulated-clients](../assets/guide/getting-started/emulated-clients.png)